BCDevOps/developer-experience/docs/resource-tuning-recommendations.md

 This is the NOT same as specifying a resource request or limit of 0.

 **Q: What happens if I set the request and limits to 0?**
-A: Your pods will run under the BestEffort QoS class, using whatever spare capacity is available on node.
+A: Your pods will run under the BestEffort QoS class, using whatever spare capacity is available on the node.

 :small_red_triangle: Assigning `0` as a request or limit must be done through the CLI or directly in the manifest.
-The Web Console will not accept `0` as a request or limit while editing the resources on a deployment; it will apply the platform defaults outlined in the previous answer.
+The Web Console will not accept `0` as a request or limit while editing the resources on a Deployment; it will apply the platform defaults outlined in the previous answer.

 **Q: What happens if I create a deployment and only specify a limit?**
 A: Your Pods will be deployed with a Request that is identical to the Limit.